dalb8/my-fdroiddata/README.md

 patches are positively welcomed!
 Write as many comments as you like!

 -------
-We are tolerant of, if not delighted about, obsolete data.
-Current Versions are updated infrequently and/or automatically, so they could easily be incorrect.

 Since faults would otherwise go unnoticed, new builds should only be committed after inspecting the source code, doing the build and running the APK on a gadget.
-If testing isn't thorough, add it with the `Build:` parameter `disable=`, as I often do when I get lazy and use the gradle wrapper (`gradlew`).
-That parameter can also be used if the licence isn't confirmed, but make sure that the apk in `repo/` is renamed, otherwise it will get purged.
+If testing wasn't thorough, add it with the `Build:` parameter `disable=`, (as I often do when I get lazy and use the gradle wrapper), but make sure that the APK you have in `repo/` is renamed, otherwise it will get purged.

 Pre-built libraries, whether included in `libs/` or pulled from remote maven repos at build time, should have been built by some third party (e.g. the library developers),